MLReef/mlreef/README.md

 ## Setup
 For setting up the frontend dependencies you have to run: `./gradlew npm_install`

+On windows you need to run: `gradlew.bat npm_install`

 ## Run Locally
 For running locally plesae refer to the web module's [README.md](web/README.md)